Wild card leader Red Sox beat stumbling Mets 6-3, 6th in row

 With the Red Sox wearing jarring yellow and blue uniforms, Boston won its sixth straight game and remained 1 1/2 games ahead of Toronto for the top AL wild card with 10 games remaining.
 The Red Sox trail first-place Tampa Bay by six games in the AL East.

+“We’ve just got to continue.
+Our offense is pretty good right now.
+Everyone is kind of clicking,” Bogaerts said.

 New York lost for the sixth time in seven games, intensifying pressure on manager Luis Rojas as Steve Cohen’s first season as owner nears a disappointing end.
-The Mets are 73-78 and 6 1/2 games behind in the NL East., and they dropped 8 1/2 games back for the second NL wild card.
+The Mets are 73-78 and 6 1/2 games behind in the NL East, and they dropped 8 1/2 games back for the second NL wild card.

 They literally are stumbling.